confluentinc/ksql/design-proposals/klip-8-interactive-queries.md

 ## Motivation and background

-Let’s begin by explicitly defining what is meant by the term “interactive query”:
+KSQL currently supports one fundamental query form: streaming queries that "push" ongoing query results out to clients that are subscribed to their output or to tables that persist the results.
+A table persisting the output of a streaming query is thus a materialized view that is perpetually updated by the incremental output of the streaming query it's defined by.
+And since KSQL currently only supports streaming queries, the state of a materialized view may only be retrieved by consuming its changelog, which is not always an ideal access pattern.

+This KLIP proposes adding a fundamentally new query form that is complementary to KSQL's push-based query results: ***pull queries***.
+In direct contrast to a streaming query that continuously produces output over a *span* of time, a pull query *pulls* data from a table for a specific *point* in time:

-> An interactive query in KSQL is a SELECT query issued against a KSQL table that runs until completion, returning a finite set of rows as a result.
-In other words, an interactive query is identical to a SQL query run against a traditional database.
+> A pull query in KSQL is a SELECT query issued against a KSQL table that runs until completion, returning a finite set of rows as a result.
+In other words, a pull query is identical to a SQL query run against a traditional database.

-Interactive queries are thus not currently possible in KSQL--all KSQL queries are streaming queries.
+Pull queries are thus not currently possible in KSQL--all KSQL queries are streaming queries.
 This can often be surprising to users who have familiarity with other SQL-based systems.

-Before exploring what the addition of interactive queries could look like in KSQL, it is important to first understand the existing ways in which users are able to consume query results from KSQL, and why these access patterns may not be sufficient for many use cases.
+Before exploring what the addition of pull queries could look like in KSQL, it is important to first understand the existing ways in which users are able to consume query results from KSQL, and why these access patterns may not be sufficient for many use cases.
 There are currently two ways in which KSQL users may consume the results of their continuous queries, and interactive queries would introduce a third:

 ## Consuming output topics